 Grand Bassin or Ganga Talao - The Sacred Lake

-The most prominent Hindu Temple, and should not be miss during your trip to Mauritius.
-In 1998 it was declared as a sacred lake.
-For the Hindu people, this is considered the holiest place in the country.
+It truly is a beautiful place with a lake that surrounds by temples.
+You shouldn’t miss this place during your trip to Mauritius.
+The most prominent Hindu Temple on the island, and in 1998 it was declared a sacred lake.
 As for tourists, it is unusual to see how the religious significance of this lake.
-Is a free attraction, and you can visit the temples around the lake, but dress appropriately.
+It’s a free attraction.
+You can visit the temples even if you are not Hindu, but dress appropriately.